Cambodian forces open fire as factory strikes turn violent

 Garment manufacturing is Cambodia's biggest foreign currency earner, a major employer and a vital source of income for many rural families who complain they can barely survive on the wages that are lower than neighbouring Thailand and Vietnam.

-Many western brands outsource footwear and apparel to Cambodian factories, in part because labour is cheaper than China.
+Big brands like Gap (GPS.N) Adidas (ADSGn.DE), Nike (NKE.N) and Puma (PUMG.DE) outsource footwear and apparel to Cambodian factories, in part due to the cheaper labour costs than China.

 (Additional reporting Pring Samrang; Writing by Martin Petty; Editing by Robert Birsel)